Forget what you know about Graceful Degradation. Forget what you know about Developer Convenience. Forget what you know about Progressive Enhancement.

 Let’s make an impactful layout for our articles using some fun new code.

 In the code above, I’m using CSS Feature Queries to identify if a browser supports Grid before using it.
+By utilizing grid-auto-rows and not just display: grid, I can have Edge ignore it for now, but begin seeing it when it updates in 2017.

 With an idea of fallbacks, a developer might try to have Grid be the main layout engine.
 They might then fallback to flexbox using an @supports not (display: grid) query.